hmrc/hmrc-frontend/CONTRIBUTING.md

 ## Frontend Principles

 hmrc-frontend is code for features used on many services on the tax-platform, code used in a single service should not be in hmrc-frontend.

 ### Progressive Enhancement

 All work on GOV.UK should be [built in a progressive fashion](https://www.gov.uk/service-manual/technology/using-progressive-enhancement).

-**Recommended reading on this topic**
+#### Recommended reading on Progressive Enhancement

 * [Resilient Web Design](https://resilientwebdesign.com/)